DarkFlippers/unleashed-firmware/CODING_STYLE.md

 # C coding style

 - Tab is 4 spaces
-- Use `fbt format` to reformat source code and check style guide before commit
+- Use `./fbt format` to reformat source code and check style guide before commit

 ## Naming